Learn the Basics of How to Invest Your Money

 3. How much of your investment are you willing to lose in the short-term in order to earn more in the long-term?
 This is called your Risk Tolerance.

-Once you have considered these four points carefully, you can begin your research and decide what you're going to invest in.
+Once you have considered these four points carefully, you can begin your research and decide what you are going to invest in.
 Trusting someone else to do the research for you adds some risk as you are relying on their expertise.
 And remember, no one is more interested in your money than you are.

 1. Determine Your Time Horizon